matteo-molnar/game-ost-downloader/README.md

 # game-ost-downloader

-A program to crawl <http://downloads.khinsider.com/> for game soundtracks and download them.
+A small program for bulk downloading game OSTs from <http://downloads.khinsider.com/>.

 ## How To Use

 You can download the current version of the application from the [releases page](https://github.com/matteo-molnar/game-ost-downloader/releases).

 You will need to provide URLs of the sountracks you would like to download from khinsider.
-You will also need to specify an output dirctory where the program will save the downloaded files:
+An example of a valid URL is <https://downloads.khinsider.com/game-soundtracks/album/moss-book-2018>.
+You will also need to specify an output dirctory where the program will save the downloaded files.

 ![screenshot](/assets/screenshot.png)